 A: Yes, but they’re a waste of time.

-Orderblock indicators, like traditional S&D indicators, have trouble identifying the correct zones.
-These indicators usually locate regular supply and demand zones rather than order blocks.
-These zones can still provide decent entries, but they’re not order blocks.
+Orderblock indicators usually mark incorrect order block zones.
+These indicators will often locate regular supply and demand zones rather than order blocks.
+These zones can still offer decent trade entries, but they’re not order blocks.

 Q: What Is Order Block Theory?

 A: Order block theory states institutional traders use block orders to enter trades.
 It’s a theory because no one knows (for sure) how the banks enter.